uapi-group/uapi-group.github.io/content/_index.md

 # The Linux Userspace API (UAPI) Group

-The userspace API ("uapi") group is a cross-distro community for people with an interest in innovating how we build, deploy, run, and safely update modern Linux operating systems.
+The userspace API ("uapi") group is a community for people with an interest in innovating how we build, deploy, run, and safely update modern Linux operating systems.
 It serves as a central gathering place for specs, documentation, and ideas.

+The group is in the process of constituting itself and is exploring the problem space relevant to us.
-In scope of the group are secure boot mechanisms, kernel / disk image formats, TPM usage, safe and secure updates, and related topics.
+In the general scope of the group are trusted boot mechanisms, kernel / disk image formats, TPM usage, safe and secure updates, and related topics.
 The group also cares about interop of image-based and/or immutable Linux distributions.

-The group was founded to discuss and align on common mechanisms, to prevent creating quasi standards by going with implementations first.
+The group is in its inception, so the list of topics is by no means complete - other relevant topics related to the above might be added in the future.

+The UAPI group aims to establish specifications for common concepts shared among relevant parties.
-Interested engineers are invited to join the discussions, and to represent the directions and interests of their projects and distributions.
+We are open to anyone who has an interest in constructive collaboration to to join the discussions, and to represent the directions and interests of their projects and distributions.

 ## Engage with the Group